shihanwong/NeoCreationInnovationandDesign/README.md

 ## Short description of our project

 ### What's the problem?
-**Quote statistics here** From our research, we found that _% of accidents happened when elderly are at home alone.
+**Quote statistics here** From our research, we found that 67.9% of accidents happened when elderly are at home.
+Most of the injuries occur at home and falling is the commonest cause.
+Injuries in the elderly is a significant problem and therefore The Detector 2.0 plays an important role in addressing the problem.

 ### How can technology help?

 ### The idea
+- Methods of Detection
+- Alerting Functionality
+- Habit Analysis
+- Method of Habit Data Storage

 ## Our introduction video